AbhishekMankame/CPP_tutorial/Learning/sorting/O(n) sorting.md

 | Each comparison given tiny info (1 bit) | Tiny progress |
 | Need about log(n!) ~ n log n comparisons minimum | Math agrees |
 | So comparisons-based sorting cannot be faster than O(n log n) | That's nature's law |

+### 🔥 Mic Drop Analogy:
+Sorting is like unlocking a safe with millions of combinations.
+Each time you guess (compare), you eliminate some possibilities.
+You can't open it instantly unless you already know the code (special info)! 🔥🔒

+### 🏆 Bonus Fun Quote for GitHub:
+<pre> "Sorting faster than O(n log n) by comparisons is like trying to sneak past physics and mathematics with a fake mustache - cute effort, but busted instantly." 🎭🚓</pre>